 This link will take you to a new site not affiliated with BCBSNM.
 It will open in a new window.
 To return to our website, simply close the new window.
 Refer to important information for our linking policy.

-Blue Cross Medicare Advantage agrees to stay in the program for a full year at a time.
-Each year, the plan decides whether or not to continue offering Medicare Advantage Prescription Drug for the following year.
-Should we decide not to continue offering Blue Cross Medicare Advantage, we will send you a letter explaining your options for Medicare Advantage Prescription Drug coverage in your area.
-Your Medicare coverage is not affected.
+Blue Cross Medicare Advantage Dual Care agrees to stay in the program for a full year at a time.
+Each year, the plan decides whether to carry on for another year.
+Even if Blue Cross Medicare Advantage Dual Care leaves the program, you will not lose Medicare coverage.

 To voluntarily disenroll: